saharnazb/saharnazb/README.md

 # :woman_teacher: Hi there, I’m Saharnaz
 (She/Her/Hers)
-#### :woman_student: I am a graduate student, interested in Education Finance and Financial Economics.
+#### 🎓 Assistant Teaching Professor of Economics
+University of Wisconsin–La Crosse

+#### 📚 Ph.D. in Economics
+Darla Moore School of Business, University of South Carolina
+Specialized in applied microeconomics

-#### 💻:books: Currently working on multiple large national survey data sets from IPEDS/NCES.
+#### 💻 Currently working with large-scale national survey datasets
-##
+including IPEDS and NCES, with a focus on education policy and labor economics.

+---

-### Read more about me at: "https://www.saharnaz.org"
+### 🔗 Learn more about my work at: [saharnaz.org](https://www.saharnaz.org)

 <!---
 (this file) appears on your GitHub profile.